tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

 However, there is a concern with this regression design.
-If immigrants, seeking opportunities, are likely to grativate towards regions which lower unemployment rates, immigration itself is driven by regional unemployment rates.
+If immigrants, seeking opportunities, are likely to gravitate towards regions with lower unemployment rates, immigration itself is driven by regional unemployment rates.
 This potential reverse causality creates an endogeneity problem.

 ## The shift-share instrument

-A shift-share instrument (also called Bartik instrument) can be used to help solve this endogeneity issue.
+A shift-share instrument (also called the Bartik instrument) can be used to help solve this endogeneity issue.
 The shift-share IV decomposes changes in economic variables within regions into two components: the shift and the share.
 They are both assumed to be **exogenous** and together they can exogenously predict immigration inflows.

-For the migration example, the instrument is a weighted average of predicted national iimmigration inflow rates (*the shifts*), with weights depending on the initial distribution of immigrants(*the shares*).
+For the migration example, the instrument is a weighted average of predicted national immigration inflow rates (*the shifts*), with weights depending on the initial distribution of immigrants(*the shares*).
 In mathematical terms:

 {{<katex>}}
 z_{i,t} = \sum_{i=1}^I s_{i,t-1} * m_{t}